 How to eat oranges

 People can eat oranges on their own as a refreshing snack or by drinking a glass of pure orange juice.
 Juice oranges at home or choose a brand of fresh juice whose label states it is not from concentrate.

-People can also grate orange peel into a salad, yogurt, or as a cereal topping to add extra flavor.
+People can also grate orange peel into a salad or yogurt, or as a cereal topping to add extra flavor.

-Limes are a sour citrus fruit that provide a range of health benefits.
+Limes are a sour citrus fruit that provides a range of health benefits.

-Like other citrus fruits, limes provide a healthful dose of vitamin C. They also have similar health benefits, antibacterial, and antioxidant properties.
+Like other citrus fruits, limes provide a healthful dose of vitamin C. They also have similar health benefits, including antibacterial and antioxidant properties.

 - 11 calories